 So I thought I would take a moment, tonight, to reflect I have a lot to be thankful about this year.
 I have a wonderful, healthy family.
 I’ve spent time with dear friends in beautiful places and taught at some truly inspiring conferences.
 I’ve had new opportunities arise and made new friends.
 I graduated from college-something I was beginning to think I wouldn’t get around to.

 Of course nothing is perfect.
 Life is messy.
 There are tears, struggles and blow-ups, but sometimes this is the only path to healing.
 They can be a blessing too, even though that can be hard to see when you are in the thick of it.
-I am most thankful that life seems to be progressing down that path for my family, right now.
+I am most thankful that life is progressing down that path for my family, right now.

 I’d like to think that recent events in the country represent those types of struggles.
 Only by committing ourselves to unified goal and having compassionate discussions with people whom we disagree with, can we move towards a better society.
 Despite the narrative the media feeds us, I believe that most people are inherently decent.
 That doesn’t always mean they do the right thing, but I believe that very few people truly set out to harm other people.